System Type

 Pros

-- Click-on hook system slides freely along the rail for one-handed art repositioning
+- Click-on hook system slides along the rail for one-handed art repositioning

-- Perlon cords are nearly invisible from 4 feet away
+- Perlon cords are nearly invisible from a few feet away

-- Modular — extend with additional rail sections
+- Modular — extend with additional STAS track and cords

 - Dutch-engineered, used in actual museums and galleries